ThreePounds/KSP-Custom-Controller/README.md

 ### usb_joystick.h

-This handles this axis and button assigment and must be added before the line `#elif JOYSTICK_SIZE == 64`.
+This handles this axis and button assignment and must be added before the line `#elif JOYSTICK_SIZE == 64`.

 ```
 #elif JOYSTICK_SIZE == 16 // Modified for 7-Axis, 12-Button, 16-Byte Report